-Learn something new every day More Info... by email
+Learn something new every day

-Salt and pepper are not the only seasoning options when preparing oxtail in the slow cooker, and this cooking method gives the meat plenty of time to absorb the flavors of your seasonings.
-Thyme, yellow or brown mustard, chopped onions and tomato sauce are all popular additions to oxtail dishes.
-Depending on their location, some cooks also may add chopped celery, carrots, potatoes and green peppers.
+Salt and pepper are not the only seasoning options when preparing oxtail, and cooking the meat in a slow cooker gives it plenty of time to absorb the flavors of your seasonings.
+Thyme, yellow or brown mustard, chopped onions, and tomato sauce are all popular additions to oxtail dishes.
+Depending on their location, some cooks also may add chopped celery, carrots, potatoes, and green peppers.

 One advantage of preparing oxtail in the slow cooker is that it lets you also creates savory gravy using all the meat juice.
 About an hour before the end of the cooking time, you can mix water with cornstarch or plain white flour, open the lid and add the mixture to the cooking pot.
-A quick stir of the slow cooker's contents will mix and incorporate the thickener with the juices from the oxtail and create a flavorful gravy by the time cooking is done.
+A quick stir of the slow cooker's contents will mix and incorporate the thickener with the juices and create a flavorful gravy by the time cooking is done.

 One of the great things about a slow cooker is that they don't burn what is in them unless all of the water in the cooker evaporates and a good lid should prevent that.